 Public provider dashboards can be useful when they show model use in tool-heavy agent workloads rather than chat-only benchmarks.
 Treat that data as a weak signal, not a ranking: defaults, price, rate limits, regional availability, and provider wrappers all bias usage.

-Common high-usage models in tool-heavy agent workloads currently include owl-alpha, MiMo V2.5 Pro / V2.5, DeepSeek V4 Pro / Flash, MiniMax M3, Claude Sonnet 4.6 / Opus 4.8, Nemotron 3 Super, and OpenAI GPT-5.5 / 5.4-mini.
+Common high-usage models in tool-heavy agent workloads currently include MiMo V2.5 Pro / V2.5, DeepSeek V4 Pro / V4 Flash, MiniMax M3, Claude Sonnet 5 / Opus 4.8 / Fable 5, Nemotron 3 Super, and OpenAI GPT-5.6 Sol / Terra.

 Pick by workload

-The tables below use OpenRouter routes as the primary ID — a single OPENROUTER_API_KEY covers every entry, and several picks (owl-alpha, MiMo, DeepSeek, MiniMax, Nemotron) only ship via OpenRouter.
+The tables below use OpenRouter routes as the primary ID — a single OPENROUTER_API_KEY covers every entry, and several picks (MiMo, DeepSeek, MiniMax, Nemotron) only ship via OpenRouter.
 For Anthropic and OpenAI you can also use native routes if you have those provider keys; the convention is shown under the tables.

 Skill router / long tool chains